michaelpj/termsandtruthconditions/_posts/2024-09-03-lsp-good-bad-ugly.md

 This was awful, tedious, and error-prone (especially given the [weirdness of the types](#weird-types)).
 It took me quite a long time, but this is now all generated, which has removed 90% of the toil from maintaining that library, and nearly eliminated bugs relating to the JSON serialization of types.[^nearly]

 [^nearly]: It's "nearly" because while I think _we_ now get it right, plenty of clients get it wrong occasionally.
 People are particularly fond of just sending `null` occasionally instead of an empty list or an optional field which is actually non-nullable.
-Thanks Javascript.
+Thanks Javascript!

 ## Dynamic registration